Sport in Venezuela: History

+Football stadiums in Venezuela with a capacity of at least 30,000

 Basketball

 Behind baseball, the most popular sport in Venezuela was basketball in 2012.
 Traditionally, the national team has been one of the three elite teams in South America.
 The country hosted the 2012 FIBA World Olympic Qualifying tournament and the 2013 FIBA Americas Championship.
 The (English: Venezuelan Basketball Federation) controls the men's and women's basketball teams.
 Venezuela has been home to several elite basketball players who have competed in the world's top basketball tournaments and leagues throughout the Americas, Europe and Asia.
 These players include Óscar Torres, Richard Lugo, Carl Herrera and most notably Greivis Vásquez.

 The Liga Professional de Baloncesto is the main Venezuelan Basketball League, which features 14 teams.

+Venezuela basketball venues with a capacity of at least 10,000

 Beach volleyball

 Venezuela featured national teams in beach volleyball that competed at the 2018–2020 CSV Beach Volleyball Continental Cup in both the women's and the men's sections.

 Boxing

 Boxing is a popular sport in Venezuela, with the country having produced several Olympic medalists and professional world champions.
-Well-known boxers include Betulio Gonzalez, Rafael Orono, Antonio Cermeno, Antonio Esparragoza, Bernardo Piñango and Edwin Valero.
+Well-known boxers include Betulio González, Rafael Orono, Antonio Cermeño, Antonio Esparragoza, Bernardo Piñango and Edwin Valero.
 In addition, although not a Venezuelan himself, Colombian Antonio "Kid Pambele" Cervantes, was popular in Venezuela and fought there many times.